Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: RELATED WORK

 Safeguards are generally categorised according to their safety level \cite{Categorisation, ProvablySafeRL}.
 Since we seek guarantees, we limit the discussion to hard constraints.
-Moreover, safeguards must define a differentiable map from unsafe to safe action to allow for backpropagation.
+Moreover, safeguards for analytic gradient-based reinforcement learning must define a differentiable map from unsafe to safe actions to allow for backpropagation.

-Analytic differentiation and assessing safety necessitate some form of model.
-However, having the exact model of the system is usually not required.
-Instead, one can derive conservative approximations of safety based on available data.
-The two most common techniques to do so are control barrier functions, which guarantee the forward invariance of a set called a safe set \cite{CBF} and reachability analysis, where all possible system behaviours are captured by a reachset-conformant model \cite{Reachability}.
-Handy safe action sets are robust control invariant sets as they are time-invariant at the cost of potentially conservative results.
-They can be approximated automatically for nonlinear systems from the state and input constraints of the dynamics \cite{RCI-Sets}.